Charles James Furey

 Charles James Furey (July 20, 1874 – March 10, 1973) was a businessman and political figure in Newfoundland.
 He represented Harbour Main-Bell Island in the Newfoundland and Labrador House of Assembly from 1932 to 1934 as a member of the United Newfoundland Party.

-He was born in Harbour Main, the son of Charles J. Furey, and was educated in Harbour Main and Avondale.
+Furey was born in Harbour Main, the son of Charles J. Furey, and was educated in Harbour Main and Avondale.
 Furey trained as a telegraph operator and then travelled and worked in various places in the United States and Canada.
 In 1902, he returned to Newfoundland and became a train station operator in Port Blandford.

 In 1912, he returned to Harbour Main, where he became a fish dealer.
 Furey ran unsuccessfully for a seat in the Newfoundland assembly in 1928 before being elected in 1932.
 After 1934, he served as a relief officer with the Department of Health and helped set up the Harbour Main school board.
-Furey died in Harbour Main at the age of 99.
+Furey died in Harbour Main at the age of 98.